 It’s five o’clock in the evening and it’s DARK.
 Even though it’s still reasonable fall weather here in Philadelphia, every fiber of my being is telling me it’s time to hunker down.
 In the last several years I’ve been longing for holiday traditions that align with my witchy, earth-loving, radical world view, while still keeping room for nostalgia and accessibility for a range of beliefs and practices.
-Partly this is because I have a three-year-old daughter, and I’m thinking seriously about what she learns and what memories we’re creating.
+Partly this is because I have a three year old daughter, and I’m thinking seriously about what she learns and what memories we’re creating.
 Holidays teach values.
 The ways we celebrate communicate layers of lessons.
 And, for this reason, I also want traditions that don’t just feel like work and obligation for me.
-I want to be invested in more than aesthetic of my holidays.
+I want to be invested in more than the aesthetic of my holidays.
 I want it to be more than time off.
 I even want it to be more than good food and time with loved ones.
 I want MEANING.

 Return to the Roots of “Christmas”